 These two publications were initiated in 1957 as a way to rekindle Third Force activities following years of repression and incarceration in the wake of the Shah’s return to power in 1953.
 The publications combine theoretical articles on philosophy and history with incisive analyses of the current state of Iranian politics and society.
 Publications were suspended around 1960 as state repression once again took hold.

-Nīrū-yi sivvum - NEW
+Nīrū-yi sivvum - New issues coming soon

 Nīrū-yi sivvum (Third Force), presented here in its entirety, was the official daily newspaper of the Third Force, a prominent member of the pro-Mossadegh alliance between 1951 and 53.